NON-FILERS WHO DIDN’T GET A STIMULUS CHECK — DO THIS BY NOVEMBER 15TH

 The registration link gets you to both the English and Spanish version of the form.

 Just remember, there are income limits to eligibility for the stimulus.
-You qualify for at least a partial stimulus if your 2018 or 2019 adjusted grossincome on a single return was below $99,000 — and $150,000 on a joint return.
+You qualify for at least a partial stimulus if your 2018 or 2019 adjusted gross income on a single return was below $99,000 — and $150,000 on a joint return.

-However, if the IRS looked at your 2018 return with a higher income and denied a check, but you would have qualified based on your 2019 return, you are eligible for a check.
+Remember, if the IRS looked at your 2018 return with a higher income and denied a check, but you would have qualified based on your 2019 return, you are eligible for a check.
 You can claim it as a credit next April when you file your 2020 return.

 Stimulus checks were denied to those behind on child support.
 Some of these people filed a joint return with a spouse, who was also denied a check.
 Contact the IRS if you are an “injured spouse” and deserved your own stimulus check but did not get it.
-YOu must submit Form 8379 to receive your payment.
+You must submit Form 8379 to receive your payment.